bfanous/myStore/README.md

 Beshoy Fanous Kamal

-## Please Note that BackEnd Performance is little slow So please Open console and wait till reponse is recived with true
+## Please Note that Backend Performance is little slow So please Open console and wait till response is received with true

-## Also Please Login with this accoune
+## Also Please Login with this account

 ### Email : Beshoy@gmail.com